jianzhi-1/cs61b/fall21/README.md

 static void printSet(FiniteNaturalSet set){}; //this works for any subtype of FiniteNaturalSet
 ```
+- Inheritance: When *C* extends *P*, *P* is the direct superclass of *C* and *C* is the direct subclass of *P*.
+Without *extend*, a class automatically becomes a direct subclass of *Object*.
+If a non-static method declaration in *C* has the same name and argument types as one that is inherited from *P*, then *C* overrides the definition of that method.
 - Abstract: not completely implemented.
 Any class with abstract methods must be abstract.
 An unimplemented method cannot be called.
+An abstract class may not have instances, however it is possible to have *new C[]* (an array of abstract objects).

 ```java
 public abstract class FiniteNaturalSet{